 Radio-frequency or laser resurfacing can be done at variable settings to change the desired effect.
 Lower settings allow for one to two days of recovery, while higher settings mean you’ll need about five to seven days to recover.
 Your provider can recommend the right setting for your intended results, which can depend on how severe your acne scarring is.

-Dr. Janiga or Darci will instruct you on how to best care for you skin during the healing process, which includes avoiding sun exposure for a few weeks after the procedure.
+Dr. Jennifer or Darci will instruct you on how to best care for you skin during the healing process, which includes avoiding sun exposure for a few weeks after the procedure.
 Most patients with acne scarring require a package of treatments for the best results, and they can recommend a treatment plan for you that may include other skin treatments along with laser resurfacing.

 Schedule A Consultation

-Ultimately, the best way to determine your ideal resurfacing package is through a consultation with Dr. Janiga or Darci Page, NP-C, who can evaluate you and your skin’s needs.
+Ultimately, the best way to determine your ideal resurfacing package is through a consultation with Dr. Jennifer Janiga or Darci Page, NP-C, who can evaluate you and your skin’s needs.
 To set up a consultation in our Reno dermatology and cosmetic office, schedule a consultation online or call 775-364-0224.